thoughtbot/ruby-science/release/ruby-science.md

 ```

 The newly extracted and moved `Question#score` method no longer suffers from
-[Feature Envy](#feature-envy).
+[feature envy](#feature-envy).
 It's easier to reuse, because the logic is freed
 from the internal block in `Completion#score`.
 It's also available to other
-classes, because it's no longer a private method.
+classes because it's no longer a private method.
 Both methods are also easier
-to follow, because the methods they invoke are close to the methods they depend
+to follow because the methods they invoke are close to the methods they depend
 on.

-### Dangerous: move and extract at the same time
+### Dangerous: Move and Extract at the Same Time

 It's tempting to do everything as one change: create a new method in `Answer`,
-move the code over from `Completion`, and change `Completion#score` to call the
+move the code over from `Completion` and change `Completion#score` to call the
 new method.
 Although this frequently works without a hitch, with practice, you
 can perform the two, smaller refactorings just as quickly as the single, larger
 refactoring.
 By breaking the refactoring into two steps, you reduce the duration
 of "down time" for your code; that is, you reduce the amount of time during
 which something is broken.
-Improving code in tiny steps makes it easier to debug
+Improving code in smaller steps makes it easier to debug
 when something goes wrong and prevents you from writing more code than you need
 to.
 Because the code still works after each step, you can simply stop whenever
 you're happy with the results.

 ### Next Steps

-* Make sure the new method doesn't suffer from [Feature Envy](#feature-envy)
+* Make sure the new method doesn't suffer from [feature envy](#feature-envy)
   because of state it used from its original class.
 If it does, try splitting
   the method up and moving part of it back.
-* Check the class of the new method to make sure it's not a [Large
+* Check the class of the new method to make sure it's not a [large
-  Class](#large-class).
+  class](#large-class).

 # Inline Class

 As an application evolves, new classes are introduced as new features are added
 and existing code is refactored.
-[Extracting classes](#extract-class) will help
-to keep existing classes maintainable and make it easier to add new features.
+[Extracting classes](#extract-class) will help keep existing classes maintainable and make it easier to add new features.
 However, features can also be removed or simplified, and you'll inevitably find
 that some classes just aren't pulling their weight.
 Removing dead-weight classes
-is just as important as splitting up [large classes](#large-class), and inlining
+is just as important as splitting up [large classes](#large-class); inlining
 a class is the easiest way to remove it.

 Inlining a class is straightforward: